LambdaGaming/Hot-Pursuit/maps.md

 </ul>

 # Not Supported:
-Note: these maps are officially unsupported by me, but you can still add any map to the config yourself if you think it'll work.
+Note: These maps are officially unsupported by me, but you can still add any map to the config yourself if you think it'll work.
 <ul>
 	<li>rp_blackmesa_*</li>
-	<li>gm_underground_iv</li>
+	<li>gm_underground_*</li>
 	<li>rnl_*</li>
 	<li>drpz_*</li>
 	<li>fm_*</li>